Introduction: Embracing your financial turning point

 Special Purpose Acquisition Company (SPAC)

-Mergers and acquisitions (M&A): The merger of two companies or the acquisition of one company by another can result in shares being purchased or converted into cash.
+In a merger or acquisition, company shares may be bought or converted into cash.
 If the acquiring or merged company is public, shares may become liquid; otherwise, shares in private companies typically remain illiquid.

 - Who participates?
 The companies involved in the merger or acquisition, along with their shareholders, employees and sometimes regulatory authorities.